Assistance from Seattle and King County Salvation Army.

 Motel and Hotel Vouchers may be offered.
 Whether a family is evicted or disaster destroys a home, the Salvation Army can usually provide short-term motel vouchers and transitional housing, giving people a safe place to stay.

-Many Seattle Salvation Army centers operate food pantries.
+Many Seattle Salvation Army centers operate free food pantries.
 They are often open limited hours, and only certain days of the week.
 Most of the centers will provide emergency food boxes, meals, and groceries.
 Typically emergency food boxes are only available every 30 days, and will be limited to one box per household.
 Registration will be needed as well.